wp-plugins/rss-news-display/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (rss-news-display.po) available in the languages folder.

+= 7.2 =

+1. Tested up to 3.9
+2. Now it using fetch_feed() wordpress method to load rss feed. (fetch_feed() uses the SimplePie and FeedCache functionality for retrieval and parsing and automatic caching)

 == Changelog ==

 = 1.0 =